Several Weeks on from Miranda

 Cash looks to the nigh hysterical band of outlaws surrounding him, patting each other on the back as they wipe tears from their eyes.“I see,” he says, nodding to himself bitterly.
 “I’m in hell.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, J. BrooksWrite a Review